Characters from Anime and Manga that are just that... totally... awesome.

 Georgia, the Dragon Buster.
 She's incredibly badass, beautiful, and does a great job at busting Dragon-types.

 November 11 is such a cool character, not only is he rather amusing and even somewhat likable despite being amoral, he definitely proves that freezing powers are not something to laugh at.
-Also, this editor hates second-hand-smoke, and thus appreciates November's unique solution to that problem.
+November's solution to second-hand-smoke is unique.

-No love for Hei, a.k.a.
-Chinese Electric Batman?
+Hei, a.k.a.
+Chinese Electric Batman.
 He falls squarely into my warped definition of Badass Adorable, which for any normal female would be "Badass and hawt," and he can be a surprisingly complicated character considering that the fact that he has really cool powers is supposed to make him inescapably sociopathic and his hardcore stoicism and acting ability often make it difficult to tell what he knows, thinks, or feels about anything.
-It's also pretty cool to see how the different sides of his personality tend to come into play in different situations and how he's been shaped by his godawful past. * grumbles something impolite about the second season*
+It's also pretty cool to see how the different sides of his personality tend to come into play in different situations and how he's been shaped by his godawful past.

 Yin is the most adorablysad character I has ever seen.
 She's supposedly emotionless but she's obviously suffering inside, which shows during the rare but precious times she speaks.
 Did I mention she's cute?

-I is shocked —shocked!— that there isn't a Negima section yet.
-Chachamaru and Evangeline are just made of sweet, tragic win with ample helpings of asskick thrown in for good measure, and Negi's recent power up has got to be some of the best character development I've ever read in a manga.
+Chachamaru and Evangeline are just made of sweet, tragic win with ample helpings of asskick thrown in for good measure.

-What about Jack Rakan?
+Jack Rakan.
 The man is so freaking awesome that he could give Kamina a run for his money.
 The man punches the ground and leaves a crater in the shape of a fist.
+His fight with Negi.
+All eight chapters of it.
+You can not keep the man down.

 Nodoka.
 En addition to the epic amounts of Moe that she emanates, she's probably one of the bravest characters in the entire series.
 Despite the fact that she constantly gets put into intensely dangerous or frightening situations, she's one of the few characters who never has any sort of Heroic BSOD or bouts of Self-Deprecation.
 Her first response to just about any situation to do what she can, even if it involves sneaking up on the Big Bad in the middle of a fight or standing up to a being who just erased two of her friends from existence.
 It's subtle, but she has her Bad Ass moments.